-How has color evolved at Sonos?
+How has colour evolved at Sonos?

-When I first joined, our products incorporated metallic finishes in addition to color.
+When I first joined, our products incorporated metallic finishes in addition to colour.
 For example, both the black and white versions of the Play:1 have a silver grille.
-Starting with the second-generation Play:5, we set out to create clean, simple aesthetics by finishing the product in a single color.
+Starting with the second-generation Play:5, we set out to create clean, simple aesthetics by finishing the product in a single colour.
 We want our speakers to feel less like technology in your home and more like simple, beautiful objects.

 How does Sonos decide which colors to use?

 It’s really a simple strategic choice.
 Our goal is to find color solutions that blend into their environments.
 White has a history in the home.
 Black has a history in audio.
 Our vision was to create a simplified color language that is relevant to the way our owners live.

 So if you were to put a white Sonos One and Beam next to each other, are they the exact same colour?